IT3038C/IT3038C.github.io/content/modules/module-7.md

 ---
-title: Week 7 - Modules, Plugins, Debugging
+title: Module 7 - Modules, Plugins, Debugging
 sidebar_position: 7
+slug: /7
 ---

 List of Links for this week: